Sandaxxx/Ps3_Control_API/README.md

 ______________________________________________________________

 # ⚠ WARNING | PREVENTION ⚠
-### EN : I am in no way responsible for what you do with the application, if you have problems it is under your responsibility,if your BRICK console it is your responsibility
+### EN : I am in no way responsible for what you do with the application, if you have problems it is under your responsibility,if your BRICK console it is your responsibility.
+I am not responsible for any files you upload that are illegal or that might BRICK your console

-### FR : Je ne suis en aucun cas responsable de ce que vos faites avec l'application, si vous avez des problèmes c'est sous votre responsabilité, si votre console BRICK c'est votre responsabilité
+### FR : Je ne suis en aucun cas responsable de ce que vos faites avec l'application, si vous avez des problèmes c'est sous votre responsabilité, si votre console BRICK c'est votre responsabilité.
+Je ne suis pas résponsable des fichiers que vous transférez illégal ou qui pourrait BRICK votre console

 ______________________________________________________________

-# Version V1.0
+# 📂 Version V1.0

-### Thanks for use and stars i love u <3
+### 💙 Thanks for use and stars i love u <3

-# __Build__
+# __⚒ Build__
 * [Tkinter](https://docs.python.org/fr/3/library/tkinter.html)
 * [WebMan](https://github.com/aldostools/webMAN-MOD)